blbadger/blbadger.github.io/neural-networks.md

 ```

 As backpropegation lowers the cost function, we would expect for the classification accuracy to increase for each epoch trained.
 For the network trained on the Snap29 dataset, this is indeed the case: the average training accuracy increases in each epoch and reaches ~94 % after the last epoch.
-But something very different is observed for the network trained on Snf7 images: a rapid increase to 100 % training accuracy by the third epoch is observed, and subsequent epochs maintain the 100 % accuracy.
+But something very different is observed for the network trained on Snf7 images: a rapid increase to 100 % training accuracy by the third epoch is observed.

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_4.png)